What Are the UK Tax Bands for 2026/27?

 Making Tax Digital for Income Tax (MTD for ITSA)

-Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is coming.
-From April 2026, it is mandatory for self-employed individuals and landlords with qualifying income over £50,000.
-From April 2027, it applies to those with income over £30,000.
-From April 2028, it applies to those with income over £20,000.
+Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is now live.
+Since 6 April 2026, it is mandatory for self-employed individuals and landlords with qualifying income over £50,000.
+From April 2027, it extends to those with income over £30,000.
+From April 2028, it reaches those with income over £20,000.

 Under MTD for ITSA, you must keep digital records and submit quarterly updates to HMRC using compatible software.
 You still file a final annual return, but the quarterly updates replace the current self assessment process.

-If you are a sole trader or landlord with income above the threshold, you need to prepare now.
+If your qualifying income is above £50,000, you should already be keeping digital records and filing quarterly updates.
+If you are in the £30,000 to £50,000 bracket, prepare now for April 2027.
 Choose compatible software.
 Set up your digital records.
 Understand the quarterly submission cycle.

 We cover MTD in more detail on our VAT and Making Tax Digital blog.